Neko ni Tensei Shita Oji-san: Anime

 On March 11, 2024, during the Fuji TV Anime Lineup Press Conference 2024 event, an anime television series adaptation was announced.
-It is animated by Studio Eight Colors and directed by Rio and Takahiro Kawakoshi, and premiered on October 7, 2024 within the Poka Poka variety program on Fuji Television and its affiliates.
+It is animated by Studio Eight Colors and directed by Rio and Takahiro Kawakoshi, and aired from October 7, 2024, to September 8, 2025, within the Poka Poka variety program on Fuji Television and its affiliates.

 Reception

 In 2023, the manga was nominated for the ninth Next Manga Awards in the web category and was ranked second out of 61 nominees.